-For the Calendar Year 2020, the Harvard Water Department performed four tests per month for January through December (48 in-total).
-Two of those tests were positive for Total Coliform, a naturally present, generally harmless bacteria.
-The public water supply was chlorinated and all issues were resolved to alleviate the problem.
-Six followup tests were negative for Total Coliforms.
+For the Calendar Year 2021, the Harvard Water Department performed four tests per month for January through December (48 in-total).
+Seven of those tests were positive for Total Coliform, a naturally present, generally harmless bacteria.
+Three of those tests were positive for E. Coli.
+Well 02G was immediately taken off-line per order of MassDEP and the remaining water supply system was chlorinated and well 05G began emergency chlorination procedures on July 22, 2021 per order of MassDEP.
+Thirty follow-up tests were negative for Total Coliforms and E. Coli.
 The general public was never in any danger from using the public water supply.